prefix-dev/rattler-build/docs/build_options.md

 "clobbering" and should be used with caution (since packages should not have any overlapping files).

 The `always_copy_files` option can be used to copy files instead of linking them.
-This is useful for files that might be modified inside the environment (for example configuration files).
+This is useful for files that might be modified inside the environment (e.g. configuration files).
 Normally, files are linked from a central cache into the environment to save space – that means that files modified in one environment will be modified in all environments.
 This is not always desirable, and in that case you can use the `always_copy_files` option.